Tessil/tessil.github.io/_posts/2016-08-29-benchmark-hopscotch-map.md

 ### Strings

-For the string tests, we use hash maps with `std::string` as key and `int64_t` as value.
+For the strings tests, we use hash maps with `std::string` as key and `int64_t` as value.

-When we generate a string key, we first generate a random positive `int64_t` from an uniform random number generator.
-We then stringify this value and we prepend the letter 'a' until we reach 50 characters.
-For example, we will get a string that may look like  "aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa2947667278772165694" as key.
-The string is long enough so that Clang can't use the small string optimization and has to store it in a heap allocated storage.
+Each string is a random generated string of 50 alphanumeric characters (+1 for the null terminator).
+A generated key may look like "nv46iTRp7ur6UMbdgEkCHpoq7Qx7UU9Ta0u1ETdAvUb4LG6Xu6".
+The generated string is long enough so that Clang can't use the small string optimization and has to store it in a heap allocated area.
 Each string has also the same length so that each comparison will go though a trip to a heap allocated area (with its potential cache-miss).

 The goal of the test is to see how the hash maps behave when comparing keys is slow.